 The United Methodist Higher Education Foundation (UMHEF) aims to make higher education financially possible for the leaders of tomorrow.
 Since 1965, UMHEF has been a leader in church-related foundations and agencies in providing scholarship support to United Methodist students attending the over 100 United Methodist-related higher education institutions.
-In 2018 alone, more than $2.3 million in scholarship aid was awarded to over 1,000 students.
+In 2019 alone, more than $2.3 million in scholarship aid was awarded to nearly 1,000 students.

 We aim to inspire generous donors to partner with us to achieve our mission of ensuring the continuing presence and influence of The United Methodist Church* in providing higher education in a Christian context.
 Our purpose is to raise, manage, and distribute funds to foster education for students attending our United Methodist-related colleges, universities, and theological schools.

 UMHEF at a Glance

 - Vision: That it be economically possible for any qualified United Methodist student to be educated at a United Methodist-related institution of higher education.

 - Annual Scholarship Distribution: $2+ million